Faculty are Key Partners in Prevention

 The Bystander Initiative is grateful for the faculty members who actively support our campus-wide prevention programming by integrating our workshops within their classes, particularly in large first year courses.
 This integration model allows us to reach students in diverse disciplines/programs and achieve impact on a campus wide scale.

-We are currently soliciting support from University of Windsor faculty for the Winter 2023 semester.
+We are currently soliciting support from University of Windsor faculty for the upcoming academic year.
 Interested faculty are asked to contact us at email@example.com.

 Dr. Merrick Pilling (He/Him), Department of Women and Gender Studies